Public Health Emergency - Leading a Nation Prepared

-At-risk individuals are people with access and functional needs that may interfere with their ability to access or receive medical care before, during, or after a disaster or emergency.
-Irrespective of specific diagnosis, status, or label, the term “access and functional needs” is a broad set of common and cross-cutting access and function-based needs.
+At-risk individuals are people with access and functional needs (AFN) (temporary or permanent) that may interfere with their ability to access or receive medical care before, during, or after a disaster or public health emergency.
+Irrespective of specific diagnosis, status, or label, the term access and functional needs is used to describe a broad set of common and crosscutting access and functional needs.

-The 2013 Pandemic and All-Hazards Preparedness and Advancing Innovation Act requires taking into account the public health and medical needs of at-risk individuals.
+The 2019 Pandemic and All-Hazards Preparedness and Advancing Innovation Act requires taking into account the public health and medical needs of at-risk individuals.
 It defines at-risk individuals as children, pregnant women, older adults, individuals with disabilities, or others who may have access or functional needs in the event of a public health emergency, as determined by the Secretary of Health and Human Services.
-Examples of other populations may include but are not limited to individuals from diverse cultures, individuals who have limited English proficiency or are non-English speaking, individuals who are transportation disadvantaged, individuals experiencing homelessness, individuals who have chronic medical disorders, and individuals who have pharmacological dependency.
+Examples of other populations may include but are not limited to individuals from diverse cultures, individuals who have limited English proficiency or are non-English speaking, individuals who are transportation disadvantaged, individuals experiencing homelessness, individuals who have chronic health conditions, and individuals who have pharmacological dependency.

 At-risk individuals may have a number of additional needs that must be considered in planning for, responding to, and recovering from a disaster or public health emergency.
 The CMIST Framework is a recommended approach for integrating the AFN of these individuals.
 CMIST is an acronym for the following five categories: Communication, Maintaining health, Independence, Support and Safety, and Transportation.
 The CMIST Framework provides a flexible, crosscutting approach for planning to address a broad set of common AFN without having to define a specific diagnosis, status, or label.